-- Maintain the confidentiality of applicable County records and other information, as specifically required by law, policies, rules and regulations. - Recognize the importance of County business being open to public scrutiny and that the business of the Council is generally public as required by law.
+- Maintain the confidentiality of applicable County records, closed session discussions, and other confidential information, as specifically required by Section 30-10 of the Los Alamos Code of Ordinanceslaw, policies, rules, and regulations. - Recognize the importance of County business being open to public scrutiny and that the business of the Council is generally public as required by law.
 However, the law also allows closed meetings when the public conduct of governmental business could put the public's interest at risk by jeopardizing sensitive negotiations or chilling the necessarily frank discussion needed to reach certain decisions.
 The Statutes provide carefully defined instances in which Council may conduct its business in closed session.
-In order to protect the information provided during closed sessions and to facilitate the collegiality in which the Council must function to do the best job it can for the public, individual councilors are expected to respect the confidential nature of information and discussions that are properly deemed confidential under the law. - Evaluate the performance of the County Manager and the County Attorney according to the schedule and template adopted as shown in Attachment A. - Hire the County Manager and County Attorney according to the process outlined in Attachment B. - Provide input to the hiring of the Department of Public Utilities Manager as conducted by the Board of Public Utilities.
-Appointment shall only occur with formal approval of the Council in accordance with the County Code. - Councilors will respond to emails, phone calls, and texts from other councilors within a reasonable time frame; ideally within 3 days. - If requested, councilors will meet with any other Councilor, as appropriate under the Open Meetings Act, within a reasonable time frame; ideally within a week. - Each Councilor shall submit at least annually, no later than February 15 of each year, a completed Disclosure of Outside Employment, Membership and Financial Interest form.
-Councilors shall also submit updated forms to include any changes that occur before the annual submission to ensure full and accurate disclosure.
-Councilor disclosure statements and any updates shall be kept on file in the County's Human Resources Department and shall be posted on the County's Sunshine web page.
-Each year, the Human Resources Department will remind Councilors to fill out these forms in a timely manner. - The New Mexico Inspection of Public Records Act (Act), NMSA 1978, Sections 14-2-1, et seq., requires governmental agencies to make their records available to the public, with limited statutory exceptions.
-Councilors shall respond to the Records Custodian according to the timeline and instructions accompanying the request.
-Councilors shall immediately notify the Custodian if circumstances exist that could prevent timely compliance with the instructions or request.
+In order to protect the information provided during closed sessions and to facilitate the collegiality in which the Council must function to do the best job it can for the public, individual councilors are expected to respect the confidential nature of information and discussions that are properly deemed confidential under the law.Comply with the requirements of the Open Meetings Act and the Inspection of Public Records Act.
+Councilors shall report in a timely manner to all records requests made by the Records Custodian. - Evaluate the performance of the County Manager, Utilities Manager, and the County Attorney according to the schedule and template adopted as shown in Attachment A. - Hire the County Manager, Utilities Manager, and County Attorney according to the process outlined in Attachment B. - Provide input to the hiring of the Department of Public Utilities Manager as conducted by the Board of Public Utilities.
+Appointment shall only occur with formal approval of the Council in accordance with the County Code. - Respond to emails, phone calls, and texts from other Ceouncilors, if permissible under the Open Meetings Act, -within a reasonable time frame; ideally within 3 days.
+If allowed by the Open Meetings Act, Councilors should meet with another Councilor as requested within a reasonable time frame, ideally within a week. - For emails from the public to the Council as a whole, the Chair will provide a response on behalf of the Council.-If an individual Councilor wants to respond to emails from the public that are addressed to the Council as a whole, the Councilor can respond to the individual without a copy to all Councilors. - If requested, meet with any other Councilor, as appropriate under the Open Meetings Act, within a reasonable time frame; ideally within a week.
+Councilors shall uUse a Los Alamos County provided email account for all Council business.
+If a Councilor receives any email communications regarding Council business in a non--County email account, the Councilor shall forward such email communications to their his/her County email account and only respond to, reply, or forward such email communications from thehis/her County email account.